-To generate long term capital appreciation along with current income by investing in a mix of Equity and Equity related instruments, debt instruments and money market instruments.

-There is no assurance that the investment objective of the Scheme will be achieved.
-The Scheme does not assure or guarantee any returns.

-Investment Pattern: Please refer to Section - I Part - II A. 'How will the Scheme Allocate its Assets?
+- To generate consistent long-term capital appreciation by investing predominantly in equity and equity related securities by following value investing strategy. - There is no assurance that the investment objective of the Scheme will be achieved. - Investment pattern Please refer to Section I Part II 'How will the Scheme Allocate its Assets?